Living on a Low Income: Guide to Resources & Support

 • Savings account: A savings account isn’t as risky as other investment options.
 That’s because there’s no possibility of losing the initial amount you invest.
 While savings accounts tend to offer meager interest rates, they can help build momentum over time.

-• Investing apps for beginners: You can start small by using micro-investing platforms and apps.
+• Investing apps: You can start small by using micro-investing platforms and apps.
 These are great for beginners.
 There’s no minimum investment amount.
 That said, returns may also not be as high as in other investment vehicles.

 • Treasury notes, bills or bonds: Government bonds offer better interest rates than savings accounts.
 That means you can yield slightly higher returns.
 However, there’s also the risk of getting lower yields.